 Curriculum Intent

-Elliston is an enquiry driven school; we believe that learning is much more than just retaining knowledge and we recognise that our role is to develop learners for the 21st Century.
-Our children are very well prepared for the next stages in their education as we aim to give them a secure grounding in basic skills, including reading, writing, spelling, grammar, secure mathematical understanding and confidence in the use of ICT.
+Our children are very well prepared for the next stages in their education as we work hard give them a secure grounding in basic skills, including reading, writing, spelling, grammar, secure mathematical understanding and confidence in the use of ICT.
 We firmly believe in furnishing our young people with a set of learning tools, attitudes and habits that they will be able to use throughout their lives, even when faced with unfamiliar challenges.
 We believe in delivering a curriculum that is designed to meet the needs of OUR children and serves to challenge them to reach their full potential academically, socially and emotionally.
-Above all, we strongly believe our work in developing independent thinkers and learners ensures excellence throughout all curriculum areas.

-Developing Critical Thinkers and Learners
+Developing Respectful Thinkers and Learners

 There is an emphasis on quality across the curriculum.
-‘Fewer things in better quality’ is a focus in classrooms and allows us to develop a depth of learning
+‘Fewer things in better quality’ is a focus in classrooms and allows us to develop a depth of learning.

+The theory behind ‘Austin’s Butterfly’ is our mantra when it comes to improving performance; pupils support each other with clear and precise guidance for improvement through Critique.
 We believe in developing a ‘mastery of learning’ approach so every child is challenged and supported to a secure foundation of understanding.
-Strategies are used to ensure they are given a chance to practise and perfect performance; Rubrics, Critique and Collaboration are key.
+Strategies are used to ensure they are given a chance to practise and perfect performance; Critique and Collaboration are key.
+We recognise children grasp learning in different ways and at different speeds and our practice reflects this.

 Curriculum Content